georgong/dsc180a_gas_analysis/readme.md

 ---

 ## Requirements:
-   requires gas analysis data store in `data/click/` This project is tested on **Anaconda > 24.0** (with Python 3.12).
+   Requires gas analysis data store in `data/click/` This project is tested on **Anaconda > 24.0** (with Python 3.12).
    Other version of Anaconda should work without issues.